digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/tutorial/tooljet-api.md

  - [Replace User Workspaces Relations](#replace-user-workspaces-relations)
  - [Get All Workspaces](#get-all-workspaces)

-## Enabling ToolJet API
+## Enabling JumpStart API

-By default, the ToolJet API is disabled.
+By default, the JumpStart API is disabled.
 To enable the API, add these variables to your `.env` file:

 | variable                | description                                         |
 | :-----------------------: | :------------------------------------------------:|